-The FA1 restores some fees collected by OSBI that were being deleted or removed, and further deletes other fines and fees that were being collected by OSBI, the AOC, ODMHSAS.
+The FA1 restores some fees remitted to OSBI that were being deleted or removed, and further deletes additional fines and fees that are collected by OSBI, the AOC, ODMHSAS.
 If all of the fees pertaining to OSBI were fully restored, then the impact would be reduced by a maximum of \$900,000.
 However, the net change is unknown based upon the additional collections newly deleted by the FA1 which have not been analyzed yet.
 Therefore, the overall fiscal impact may be reduced to \$11,375,849.09 by restoring some collections to OSBI, but the net change is unknown.